Skip to main content

 Autumn experiences full of contrasts

-If you really want to be amazed by Fjord Norway’s dramatic and changing coastline, then don’t miss out on the Northwest!
-Møre og Romsdal has the wildest mountains, the deepest fjords, the steepest mountain walls and the most relentless winds when the storm sweep in over the islands and islets from the open sea.
+In Møre og Romsdal you can experience the wildest mountains, the deepest fjords, the steepest mountain walls and the most relentless winds when the storm sweep in over the islands and islets from the open sea.

 Among the extreme contrasts of Fjord Norway's northern coastline are three unique towns that entice and enthral visitors.
 The combination of sea and archipelagos with nearby viewpoints and a backdrop of majestic snow-capped mountains paint far more than a thousand words about the most beautiful experiences you can have in autumn.